top of page

 During the Covid-19 phase 3 trials, test subjects who received the preliminary vaccine were instructed to continue their normal daily life until the end of the trial period.
 They would then be examined if they had contracted the virus to determine if the experimental vaccine had a positive or negative effect compared to a non-vaccinated group of test subjects.

-The problem with this approach is that the chances of the subject being infected by the virus are entirely dependent upon coming into contact with an already infected person.
+The problem with this approach is that the chances of the subject being infected by the virus is entirely dependent upon coming into contact with an already infected person.
 Which is not a 100% guarantee.

 Hospitalized Patients